mandroid6/mandroid6.github.io/_posts/2017-05-12-Environment-Setup.md

 So below are the steps to get you up and running for ml and deep learning development on Windows:

 ### Step 1: Download Anaconda Distribution
-for your version of system 32bit or 64bit from [here](https://www.continuum.io/downloads) Its better to select the version for Python 3.6 or 3.5.x since Tensorflow is yet only available for Python 3.5.
+For your version of system 32bit or 64bit from [here](https://www.continuum.io/downloads) Its better to select the version for Python 3.6 or 3.5.x since Tensorflow is yet only available for Python 3.5.

 ![](/images/setup_1.JPG)